QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+406 **Worry, efficacy and complexity: how the public thinks about the issue salience of climate change.** Sam Crawley.
+Victoria University of Wellington.
+2026.
+Preprint.
+DOI: 10.31235/osf.io/gr64x_v1

 405 Nasiri, Bibi Zainab.
 2026. **Education Policy As a Recursive System of Gendered Power: Evidence from Post-2021 Educational Restrictions in Afghanistan.** Journal of Educational Research and Practice 4 (1).
 Tulungagung, Indonesia:128-43. <https://doi.org/10.70376/jerp.v4i1.436>

 404 Ge, A., Abou-Haiba, N., Ali, H. et al. **A Street Medicine Elective in Fostering Compassion and Professional Identity Development in Medical Students: A Qualitative Study.** J GEN INTERN MED (2026). https://doi.org/10.1007/s11606-026-10476-6